 If you don’t have time or access to local farms, many ranches offer direct shipping to your home.

 Second best, find a health food store or small butcher, that sources the beef for you.
-We love Lindy and Grundy in Los Angeles, and currently Whole Foods in my area sells organic grass-fed beef since consumers (like you!) have been demanding it.
+Currently, Whole Foods in my area sells organic grass-fed beef since consumers (like you!) have been demanding it.

 Note: While the label “organic” conjures up ideas of health, know that organic corn and/or grain-fed beef is not the best choice.
 It is more important that the cows are raised on un-sprayed pasture and eat grass and hay, NOT corn or soy.
 “Grass-finished” means the cattle were raised entirely on pasture and not fattened up with grain before harvest.
 Talk to the butcher or farmer to find out how your meat was raised.